Proin For Dogs

 It is also highly important to be thorough and clear with your vet on any other medications or therapies that your dog may be taking as it can be contraindicated to use Dexatrim with other medications.
 This especially important if your dog has had more than one veterinarian.
 Don’t assume that the notes are complete or up-to-date.

-It should never be used alongside MAOIs (examples include Preventic Collar and selegiline), or with epinephrine or ephedrine.
-It is also possible that it could react with antidepressants, digoxin, aspirin, NSAIDs, and Rimadyl.
+It should never be used alongside MAOis (examples include Preventic Collar and selegeline), or with epinephrine or ephedrine.
+It is also possible that it could react with antidepressants, digoxin, aspirin, NSAIDs and Rimadyl.

 In addition to violent reactions, sometimes these medications simply cause a reduction in the efficiency of incontinence drugs, causing you to think it isn’t working.

 Discuss alternative therapies and options with your vet if your dog has diabetes, thyroid or glaucoma issues or high blood pressure.
 Also be sure to discuss any former allergies to any of the ingredients used in the medication.

 Proin is available in several different dosage sizes and is usually prescribed based on the weight of the dog needing the medication.
 Tablets comes in 25 mg, 50 mg and 75 mg doses and are available in chewable form.
 It is also available in the form of oral drops.